AI AGENT MANAGEMENT · ALL FOUR LAYERS

 For agents you run inside an Action Capsule, you get the full set — inventory, observability, guardrails, routing, kill switch.
 For agents on someone else’s platform you get inventory, risk classification and use-case matching, plus observability where the upstream platform exposes telemetry.
 Same dossier.
 Two depths of control.

-What agent management covers.
+What an AI agent management platform covers.

 One registry across platforms